dataobservatory-eu/sustainability/Climate-Regionalize.md

     boundary changes which did not affect our observation unit.
 -   Imputation must not be done with usual, general imputation tools, because our data is regionally structured.
-However, some imputations are very simple, because we can use equality equasions like `MT` = `MT0`, `MT00`.
+However, some imputations are very simple, because we can use equality equations like `MT` = `MT0`, `MT00`.
--   Often the boundary change is additive, and merged territorial units can simple aggregated for comparison in earlier data.
+-   Often the boundary change is additive, and merged territorial units can be simply aggregated for comparison in earlier data.

 <!-- -->